-For now and to develop a feel for it, I have calculated some area moment of inertia for the same profile tilted at increasing angles, as shown in Drawing 5.
-Please notice that the results refer to situations when the profile is bent by the indicated force, and the bending axes are horizontal.
+For now and to develop a feel for it, I have calculated some area moment of inertia for the same profile tilted at increasing angles, as shown in drawing 5.
+Please notice that the results refer to situations when the profile is bent by the same force as indicated, always straight up, and the bending axes remain horizontal.

-In nibs, the bending axes are more or less parallel to the profile, which is different to the drawing.
+In nibs, the bending axes are more or less parallel to the profile of the individual tine, which is different from the drawing.
 Still, pondering the results is useful.

-Sample Calculation 2 Getting serious now, let us see if we can calculate the parting of tines of a nib.
+Getting serious now, let us see if we can calculate the parting of tines of a nib.
 I use the data from table 1, referring to the Waterman Ideal 2 with a fine nib made of a gold alloy.
-To spread the tines by 1mm, the writing pressure was 2N.
+To spread the tines by 1.5mm, the writing pressure was 2N.

 Drawing 6 shows the correlation between forces and dimensions.

-The load per tine is half the total load = 1N
+The load, see table 8 is 3N, per tine is half the total load = 1.5N

 δ = 0.87N×1000mm3 ÷ (3×75,000N/mm2×0.0056mm4)